 This agenda item covers the following issues:

 During the WRC-07 the aeronautical industry has been provided with provisional AM(R)S allocations in order to introduce new technology in the frequency bands 112-117.975 MHz (Resolution 413 (WRC-2007) and 960-1 164 MHz (Resolution 417 (WRC-2007)).
 In-band and adjacent band sharing studies needs to be developed in order to execute the implementation of these new technologies.
-This needs to been done as soon as possible to respond to the foreseen lack of capacity.
+This needs to be done as soon as possible to respond to the foreseen lack of capacity.
 The conference decided to have monitoring actions in order to take necessary regulatory actions.

 Furthermore sharing studies are required, if necessary, to introduce new AM(R)S allocations for surface applications at airports in the 5 000-5 030 MHz band (Resolution 420 (WRC-2007)) in case the existing allocation in the 5 091-5 150 MHz band is not sufficient.